behzad888/OverAFAIK/src/pages/build-project/index.md

 // Determines node_modules packages that are safe to assume will exist. function getDependencies(bundleType, entry) {
   // Replaces any part of the entry that follow the package name (like
-  // "/server" in "react-dom/server") by the path to the package settings const packageJson = require(entry.replace(/(\/.*)?$/, '/package.json'));
+  const packageJson = require(entry.replace(/(\/.*)?$/, '/package.json'));
   // Both deps and peerDeps are assumed as accessible. return Array.from(